Physics-50/Module-3/docs/week2.md

 **Part 1: Practice calculation**
 *You may resubmit Module 2, checkpoint 2, Part 1 as many times as you like until you get the correct answer (it is auto-graded and will give you an immediate response).
 For this part **only** it is also okay to "save" your responses to the individual questions.*

  You should do part 1 before part 2.
-The goal in part 1 is to determine the uncertainty in your estimate of the speed of sound, taking into consideration the uncertainty in both your measured effective wavelength and the uncertainty in the parameter "n" introduced in the Guoy correction.
+The goal in part 1 is to determine the uncertainty in your estimate of the speed of sound, taking into consideration the uncertainty in both your measured effective wavelength and the uncertainty in the parameter $$n$$ introduced in the Guoy correction.
 Remember, when you have two independent sources of uncertainty their effects should be combined in quadrature.

 **Part 2: Post-lab analysis**
 For part 2 our usual rules apply: